 He was definately a different man when he returned.
 For many many years even the American government denied that they were held in this camp.

-One would think that the American government would have a field day in condemning the Germans for violating the Geneva Convention of 1929 by putting POWs into a concentration camp instead of a POW camp, as required by the Geneva Convention.
+One would think that the American government would have had a field day in condemning the Germans for violating the Geneva Convention of 1929 by putting POWs into a concentration camp instead of a POW camp, as required by the Geneva Convention.
 In fact, why didn’t the American government take advantage of this situation to retaliate against the German POWs being held in America?

-Peg’s uncle, Robert Ward, and 167 other Allied pilots had been sent to Buchenwald in August 1944 with orders from Berlin to be executed as “terrorfliegers.” (terror fliers) Four days before their scheduled execution, they were rescued by Luftwaffe (German Air Force) officers and shipped instead to the most famous POW camp in Germany: Stalag Luft III.
+Peg’s uncle, Robert Ward, and 167 other Allied pilots had been sent to Buchenwald in August 1944 with orders from Berlin to be executed as “terrorfliegers” (terror fliers).
+Four days before their scheduled execution, they were rescued by Luftwaffe (German Air Force) officers and shipped instead to the most famous POW camp in Germany: Stalag Luft III.

 America didn’t totally deny that Americans had been sent to Buchenwald because this subject was brought up in the charges brought against 31 war criminals from Buchenwald by the American Military Tribunal, held at Dachau on April 11, 1947, exactly two years after the Buchenwald camp was liberated by American troops.
 The 31 war criminals from Buchenwald had been charged with participating in a “common design” to violate the Geneva Convention of 1929 and the Hague Convention, but among the specific charges was the abuse of American prisoners.

 At the opening of the proceedings against the Buchenwald war criminals, the AMT court president, Brig.
 Gen. Emil Charles Kiel, asked the defense counsel, “How do the accused plead?”

 To this, the chief defense attorney, Captain Emmanuel Lewis, replied: